 Throughout the course of the year, HG&E undertakes several vegetation management programs, which range from regularly scheduled trimming and pruning of trees, to removal of trees that are decayed, damaged, or weak.

-Before performing any tree trimming that may be on your property, HG&E or its contractors will either call you, speak with you in person, or provide you with advance written notice and an opportunity to discuss the project.
-HG&E's current tree contractor is All Reliable Services, Inc (ARS).
-If you have any questions about ARS or tree trimming services, please contact Luai Elamir at (413) 536-9485.
+If a tree on private property is identified as a threat to power lines, HG&E or its contractors will either call you, speak with you in person, or provide you with advance written notice and an opportunity to discuss the project.

 To ensure safety and electric service reliability, HG&E schedules tree trimming every year adhering to the industry “best practices”.
 We only hire certified contractors to do this work.